In this section, you'll learn how to build a simple Freshservice app from scratch. We will cover the following steps:

 Step 5: Validate and Pack

 You will need to install Node.js to use Freshworks CLI.
-You can install node.js from here (any version below 6.10 will not be supported).
+You can install node.js from here (only versions 6.10.x are supported).
 Once installed, you can verify the version using the following command:

 $ node –v